nikitavoloboev/data/macOS/apps/alfred/making-workflows.md

 ### Using Alfred builtin objects + some code
 1. Create a folder in `~/dev/alfred/small-workflows`.
 Name the folder by workflow name, lowercased and separated by dashes without `alfred` prefix.
-2. Inside the folder I create a `source` directory.
+2. Inside the folder I create a `workflow` directory.
 3. Create the workflow I want to make in Alfred Preferences.
 Add the icon, name and unique bundle ID.
 Add the workflow to `Mine` category.
-4. Carry the info.plist and .png file of the logo to `source` directory I just made.
+4. Carry the info.plist and .png file of the logo to `workflow` directory I just made.
 5. Delete the workflow I made from Alfred preferences.
-6. Inside my workflow's folder in _small workflows_, I run `workflow-install -s source`. `workflow-install` command is placed inside my [~/.dotfiles/bin](https://github.com/nikitavoloboev/dotfiles/tree/master/bin) which is added to my $PATH.
-The [script](https://gist.github.com/deanishe/35faae3e7f89f629a94e) symlinks the `source` directory to Alfred.
+6. Inside my workflow's folder in _small workflows_, I run `workflow-install -s workflow`. `workflow-install` command is placed inside my [~/.dotfiles/bin](https://github.com/nikitavoloboev/dotfiles/tree/master/bin) which is added to my $PATH.
+The [script](https://gist.github.com/deanishe/35faae3e7f89f629a94e) symlinks the `workflow` directory to Alfred.
 7. If the workflow is private to me, I prefix it's name with `a. ` before the workflow name to indicate that I have not released the workflow yet or it contains sensitive information.
 8. Create the Alfred objects I need to make the workflow does what I want.
 If the workflow needs something more complex, I sometimes create Python files inside the workflow dir to do what I want and call them from the Script Filters.
 9. In cases where I want to release the workflow, I strip the `a. ` prefix from the name.
 Then go to to my [Objects library](https://github.com/nikitavoloboev/small-workflows/tree/master/objects-library) workflow and transfer a [OneUpdater](https://github.com/vitorgalvao/alfred-workflows/tree/master/OneUpdater) object to my workflow.